Meghan Markle and Prince Harry to appear in Oprah Winfrey primetime special - Local News 8

 CBS announced the news Monday, revealing that “Oprah With Meghan and Harry: A CBS Primetime Special,” will air on March 7.

-It will be the couple’s first extensive sit-down interview since their decision to step down as senior members of the royal family, or Brexit, as the media called it.

 The special will cover a range of topics, including their marriage, their latest projects and life since stepping back from their senior royal duties.
 Markle is also expected to talk to Winfrey first about motherhood and the couple’s new life in California.
-Harry will join in the conversation later.
+Harry will join in the conversation later, according to CBS.

 The interview will be the first televised one since the couple’s engagement in 2017.